hjalves/playlists/README.md

 docker run --link postgres-pl:postgres -p 8080:80 -d hjalves/playlists:latest
 ```

+### Frontend build script

+Run `scripts/build-frontend.sh` to build a production version.
+The resulting
+artifact is copied to `www` dir (the script stages the files to git).

+### AWS Elastic Beanstalk (PaaS-like)

+Step-by-step:

+- On project root, run: `eb init -p python3.4 <application_name>`
+- Create an environment with: `eb create <environment_name>`
+- Deploy project with: `eb deploy`

+Note: Only the git committed files (in the HEAD commit) will be deployed.
+To deploy files staged in git, use `eb deploy --staged`.

 You should now have the application running at
 [http://localhost:8080](http://localhost:8080).

 ## Architecture and dependencies